jalkal/hexagonal-kata-kotlin/README.md

 ![Hexagonal Diagram](hexagonal.png)

-- never use something from outside (app does not use service)
+- never use something from outside (the app does not use service)

 ### Components (TODO)